Hospitals run low on nurses as they get swamped with COVID

 “It’s a real dire situation,” Kanter said.
 “There’s just not enough qualified staff in the state right now to care for all these patients.”

-Staub said its hospitals have started paying retention bonuses to nurses who agree to stay with the system for a set period.
+Staub said system hospitals have started paying retention bonuses to nurses who agree to stay for a set period.
 To cover shortages, nurses who agree to work extra are getting the typical time-and-a-half for overtime plus $500 per additional 12-hour shift.
-Even with that, the hospital still has to sometimes turn to agencies itself to fill openings.
+Even with that, the hospital sometimes still has to turn to agencies to fill openings.

 “You are seeing folks chase the dollars,” Staub said.
 “If they have the flexibility to pick up and go somewhere else and live for a week, months, whatever and make more money, it is a very enticing thing to do.
 I think every health care system is facing that.”